Worthington Industries (WOR) Gains But Lags Market: What You Should Know

-Coming into today, shares of the metal manufacturer had lost 2.59% in the past month.
-In that same time, the Industrial Products sector lost 4.51%, while the S&P 500 lost 3.13%.
+Coming into today, shares of the metal manufacturer had gained 2.08% in the past month.
+In that same time, the Industrial Products sector lost 0.54%, while the S&P 500 lost 1.68%.

-Wall Street will be looking for positivity from Worthington Industries as it approaches its next earnings report date.
-The company is expected to report EPS of $1.99, up 23.6% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.35 billion, down 3.95% from the year-ago period.
+Investors will be hoping for strength from Worthington Industries as it approaches its next earnings release.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.35 billion, down 3.95% from the prior-year quarter.

-WOR's full-year Zacks Consensus Estimates are calling for earnings of $5.65 per share and revenue of $4.58 billion.
-These results would represent year-over-year changes of -3.58% and -6.93%, respectively.

 It is also important to note the recent changes to analyst estimates for Worthington Industries.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Worthington Industries is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Worthington Industries is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Worthington Industries currently has a Forward P/E ratio of 12.77.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.34.
+Digging into valuation, Worthington Industries currently has a Forward P/E ratio of 13.45.
+For comparison, its industry has an average Forward P/E of 13.45, which means Worthington Industries is trading at a no noticeable deviation to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.